danielsaidi/GestureButton/Sources/GestureButton/GestureButton.docc/GestureButton.md

 # ``GestureButton``

-GestureButton is a SwiftUI button that can trigger many different gesture-specific actions with a single gesture.
+GestureButton can trigger many different actions with a single gesture.

 ![GestureButton Logo](Logo_rounded)

-You can use a ``GestureButton/GestureButton`` just like a regular `Button`, and can define different actions for different gestures:
+You can use a ``GestureButton/GestureButton`` like a regular `Button`, and define different gesture actions:

 ```swift
 struct ContentView: View {